pyrochlore/obsidian-tracker/docs/Commands.md

 # Commands
-To smooth the process of making trackers, we provide two commands, "Add Line Chart Tracker" and "Add Summary Tracker; Type Ctrl/Cmd+P to activate the command palette, then type "Tracker" to search it.
+To smooth the process of making trackers, obsidian-tracker provides three commands, "Add Line Chart Tracker", "Add Bar Chart Tracker", and "Add Summary Tracker; Just type Ctrl/Cmd+P to activate the command palette, then type "Tracker" to search the commands.

-After a command is selected, a code block will be added to the next line below your cursor.
+After a command is executed, a code block will be added to the next line below your cursor.
 The added code block will contain the most frequently used keys.
-To see the complete list of input parameters and explanations, check [this document](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/InputParameters.md).
+To see the complete list of input parameters and description, please check [this document](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/InputParameters.md).

-Now replace the fields for your case and start tracking.
+Now you can fill the key-value pairs to fit your requirement and then press the preview button to see the wonderful tracking result from your data.